varlardohaeris/emacs-archives/melpa-stable/counsel-etags-readme.txt

    `find-tag-default' is used.  `counsel-etags-word-at-point' gets word at point.

  - User could append the extra content into tags file in `counsel-etags-after-update-tags-hook'.
-   The parameter of hook is full path of the tags file.  `counsel-etags-tags-line' is a tool function to help user
+   The parameter of hook is full path of the tags file.
+   `counsel-etags-tag-line' and `counsel-etags-append-to-tags-file' are helper functions to update tags file in the hook.

  - The ignore files (.gitignore, etc) are automatically detected and append to ctags cli options as "--exclude="@/ignore/file/path".